 Harm is well-established

-But all of the injuries, deaths and property damage associated with illegal fireworks hasn’t stopped Grand Valley residents from using them.
+But all the injuries, deaths and property damage associated with illegal fireworks hasn’t stopped Grand Valley residents from using them.
 Instead, the problem is increasing.
-That, combined with our complacent local law enforcement, means the problem will get bigger and eventually get out of control.
-By then it will cost a lot more to address it, if they even can.
+That, and a complacent attitude of local law enforcement, means the problem will continue to get bigger until it gets out of control.
+By then it will cost a lot more to address it, if that is even possible.

 Zero consequences for using illegal fireworks